 Minimum Risk Portfolios

-What is the objective of these portfolios?
+What is the objective of these portfolio?

 These portfolios aim to minimize risk while optimizing returns, focusing on managing various risk metrics such as volatility, drawdown, or conditional value at risk (CvaR).
 By reducing the potential for significant losses, they provide investors with a more stable investment experience in uncertain market conditions.

-What qualifies as a Minimum Risk Portfolios?
+What qualifies as a Minimum Risk Portfolio?

 These portfolios qualify as "Minimum Risk" because they prioritize reducing downside risks using specialized algorithms that minimize exposure to market downturns.
 They employ asset allocation models designed to limit volatility or other risk factors while balancing returns.
 Their dynamic structure ensures that the portfolio adjusts to market conditions to maintain lower risk levels.